radio-noise-project/last-order/README.md

 git clone git@github.com:radio-noise-project/last-order.git
 ```

-This programs can be installed with the `docker compose` command.
+This programs can be started with the `docker compose` command.
 Please execute below in `last-order` directory:
 ```
 docker compose up